Chris Brogan recently wrote an interesting piece about working within constraints.

 Investigators can overcome some of these constraints by taking shortcuts and jumping over legal or ethical constraints or by stepping into the proverbial gray area.

-Just in the past few years, there have been investigators who have been caught illegally wiretapping phones, getting unauthorized access to voicemails, illegally accessing bank account information and illegally attaching a GPS device or who thought they were above the law.
+Just in the past few years, there have been investigators who have been caught illegally wiretapping phones, getting unauthorized access to voicemails and illegally accessing bank account information or who thought they were above the law.

 After all, it’s easier to illegally tap someone’s phone to get information about what they are doing than to follow them for weeks on end.